-“I am a voracious patient advocate who became interested in Fabry Disease in 1990,” Braden said.
+That was not a situation Dr. Gregory Braden, chief of Nephrology at Baystate Medical Center, was going to accept.
+“I am a voracious patient advocate who became interested in Fabry Disease in 1990,” Braden explains.
 “Cheryl is a wonderful person and it is a privilege to assist her in her fight to stave off the ravages of this disease.”

 Sacks appreciates his tenacity.
 “It was Dr. Braden who was a fierce advocate for me.
-He fought tooth and nail and got the medication back, even when we were told that there was no one who would ever get it back in the United States,” Sacks said.
+He fought tooth and nail and got the medication back, even when we were told that there was no one who would ever get it back in the United States,” Sacks says.

 Despite Braden’s success in getting the medication Sacks needed, her body began fighting the medication and she developed an allergy to it.

+Once again, Braden would not give up.
 “I had Baystate become an approved site for the use of migalastat, an oral drug that her gene mutation allows us to give to enhance her own endogenous enzymes,” Braden explains.

-Sacks agrees.
+"We call Dr. Braden our 'superdoc,’” Sacks says.
 “Now I’m on a clinical trial drug that Dr. Braden went to bat for, and many things are improving, except for my heart, which has been a problem for 15 years.
-We call Dr. Braden our ‘superdoc.’
 I have a huge team at Baystate, and I’m very grateful to that team.
 Without that constant teamwork and support, I’m sure that I would not have survived this long.”

 Sacks is hoping that she can get placed on a list to receive a heart transplant, which congestive heart failure has made necessary.
 At one point her life expectancy was age 40.
 She has already surpassed that by 21 years, and plans to keep breaking records.

-“Certainly there was a lot of perseverance involved,” said Sacks.
-“My favorite word, and the core of my life, is the word ‘resilience.’
+She adds, “My favorite word, and the core of my life, is the word ‘resilience.’
 No matter what gets thrown at you, you can bounce back and bounce back and bounce back.”

-“People don’t realize the quality of care that is here,” Sacks said.
+Especially with her team at Baystate always by her side.
+“People don’t always realize the quality of care that is here,” Sacks says.
 “You have some incredible doctors, but not only their brains and training.
 Most are also really skilled in patient care and listening to patients, and had that not happened, my diagnosis never would have been discovered.”